AdobeDocs/experience-manager-screens.en/help/user-guide/launches.md

 * Publishing the resources to publish instances (typically takes a few minutes, depends on the size of the channels or assets that must be published).

-* Time taken by the update offline content to complete (typically takes a few minutes).
+* Time taken for the update offline content to complete (typically takes a few minutes).

 * Time taken by the players to download the content from the publish instance (typically takes minutes depending on the bandwidth and size of the assets that must be downloaded).